Uncle Lee warned me.

 During my travels, I’ve ridden into the crater of a volcano on Maui, hiked with the San Bushmen in Africa and climbed mountains with cowboys in Alberta and been fortunate to share these once in a lifetime experiences with viewers, including many families who watch the series.

-In the true spirit of travel and adventure, I thought I’d share three of the traits Coach Mama instilled in me that have helped me reach my dreams and survive and appreciate the challenges.
+In the true spirit of travel and adventure, I thought I’d share three of the traits Coach Mama instilled in me that has helped me reach my dreams and survive and appreciate the challenges.

 1. Courage—My Elephant charge in Botswana